 QUICK GUIDE TO MAINTAINING YOUR OUTBOARD MOTOR

-A little TLC goes a long way when it comes to outboard motors.
+A little TLC goes a long way when it comes to owning an outboard motor.
 At the very least, you should get your motor checked over at the beginning of every season by a professional mechanic.
-But there are other good maintenance habits that will save you money on repairs in the long run.
-Here is everything you need to know about maintaining your outboard motor to keep it going strong and keep you out on the water for years to come.
+Nevertheless, keeping good maintenance habits that will save you money on repairs in the long run.
+Here are a few pointers to help you maintain your outboard motor to keep it going strong and keep you out on the water for years to come.

 CHECKING THE COWL

 The cowl is the watertight plastic covering that protects your motor components from the spray.
 You will find a rubber seal and compression latches to prevent water sneaking in.
-Check these periodically to ensure there is no water making its way in, also make sure nothing is building up and obstructing the grilled intakes that suck air in and help remove water droplets that might have got inside the cowl.
+Check these parts periodically to ensure there is no water making its way into the motor.
+Also, make sure nothing is building up and obstructing the grilled intakes that suck air in and help to remove water droplets that might have got inside the cowl.

 FLUSH OUT THE ENGINE AFTER EVERY TIME OUT ON THE WATER

 A common misconception is that you only need to flush out your engine after saltwater excursions.
-In reality, you should flush it out after every trip.
-The good news is that it couldn’t be easier to do.
-Just start up your engine and the water pump will flush it out on its own.
+In reality, you should flush out your engine after every trip.
+Startup your engine, and the water pump will flush it out on its own.
 All you need to do is check the outflow.
-It should have good flow without obstruction, and be slightly warm.
-If the water coming out is boiling hot, it could be indicative of an issue.
+It should have good flow without obstruction and be slightly warm.
+If the water coming out is boiling, it could be indicative of a more significant issue.

 MONITOR FUEL CONSUMPTION